 When too many goals in your mind, it just won’t work.
 Small increment improvements are more likely than dramatic shifts to result in the outcome you desire.
 For me, that’s was simply prioritizing which efforts that more worthy of my time.
 I’m using 20/80 Pareto principles to be more productive.

 I didn’t target to build too many ideas at one time.
-Focus on one idea and keep pushing forwards for more results again and again.
+Focus on one idea and keep pushing forward for more results again and again.
 Rinse and repeat.
-Pivot if If you in the product market fit phase, make sure you not skipping steps otherwise your startup failure rate can be high.
+Pivot if If you in the product-market fit phase, make sure you not skipping steps otherwise your startup failure rate can be high.
 Jack of all trades is master of none.

 Skills and experiences are true fortunes.

 Startup as seen as risky.
 Most people quit their jobs or studies to become startup founders are called “world changer”.
 According to Forbes, 90% of startups fail.
 But startups don’t fail because they’re startups.
 They fail because of their founders.
 There are a lot of reasons why startup fails according to CB Insights such as no market need (42%), ran out cash (29%), not the right team (23%) and etc.

 Before you jump ship into entrepreneurship (to those working and studying), it’s better you sharpen your skills and gather some working experiences until you are confident enough because building a business is a more challenging than you imagined.
 Do research and business plan to make sure your startup idea can solve the painful problem instead of inconvenience and has the right target market to serve.